-Like kids do, I probably drove my parents crazy with thousands of questions.
-“Curiosity killed the cat,” my mother told me when she got tired of trying to answer, but our cat was fine, so I kept asking.
+I must’ve driven my parents crazy with questions as a kid.
+I probably asked “Why” a hundred times a day.
+“Curiosity killed the cat,” my mother kept telling me, but our cat seemed fine, so I kept asking.

-They laughed and told me that’s just the way it is – never a very satisfying adult answer.
-After that I always wondered why the New Year didn’t fall on the first day of spring, where my four-year-old mind insisted it logically and rightfully belonged.
+They laughed – kids say the darnedest things, apparently – and told me that’s just the way it is.
+Still, after that I always wondered why the new year didn’t fall on the first day of spring, where my four-year-old mind insisted it logically and rightfully belonged.

-A decade later, in high school, I first heard about the Baha’i Faith.
+Eleven years later, in high school, I first learned about the Baha’i Faith.

 “So is there a Baha’i calendar?”
-I asked my Baha’i friend Robert Gulick.
+I asked my Baha’i friend Bob Gulick.

 “Oh, of course,” he said, happy to tell me about it.
 “Every new religious dispensation brings a new calendar.
 The Baha’i calendar has 19 months of 19 days each, with an intercalary day period of four days, five days in a leap year, which adds up nicely to 365 days.
 It’s a solar calendar, and a very scientifically-advanced one, because its structure allows for variations in the earth’s orbit around the sun.”
-Bob loved science.
+Bob, an economist and a UC Berkeley professor, loved science.

 “So when is the Baha’i New Year?”
-I asked Bob.
+I finally asked.

-Then Bob went to his extensive Baha’i library, pulled out a book, and read me this quote about Naw-Ruz from a talk Abdu’l-Baha gave in Paris on April 21, 1913:
+Bob went to his extensive Baha’i library, pulled out a book, and read me this quote about Naw-Ruz from a letter written by Abdu’l-Baha: